hyorangnavi/finance-smart-contract/README.md

 Our VisorFactory contract contains info relevant to this task, as do our rewards contracts ( named Hypervisors) for DAI, USDC, USDT and VISR-ETH staking.

-**We would like to render centain info from these contracts and display in a series of charts.**
+**We would like to render centain info from these contracts and display in a series of charts using provided infura account and web3js.**

 Mockup charts can be seen by running `npm install` and `npm run serve`.
 Below are descriptions of what each chart is to convey.
 Some of the information will need to be informed by historical price data which we do not have.

-We will also require basic script to pull price data periodically from Uniswap.
+We will also require script to pull price data periodically from Uniswap.
 More description to come.